IADT-AdvancedJS/mern-full-stack-todos-mongoose/README.md

 ## 3. Server code modified

 The file `src/server/index.js` has been modified to use Mongoose and the Todo model to manipulate the database.
+Key changes are shown below.
+Detailed changes can be viewed in the [version history](https://github.com/IADT-AdvancedJS/mern-full-stack-todos-mongoose/commit/30adb53ef4867a8387b42cd6d37f553c74403bcd#diff-6e0d62f54b853b53af874f5965d7adf2).

 ### Connect
 ```javascript